-RECOMMEND RESOLUTION THAT WON 65% OF SHAREHOLDER VOTE in 2000: REINSTATE SIMPLE-MAJORITY VOTE
+[ADOPT RESOLUTION THAT WON 65% OF SHAREHOLDER VOTE IN 2000: REINSTATE SIMPLE-MAJORITY VOTE]

 Shareholders recommend that the board take the steps necessary to reinstate simple majority vote on all issues submitted for shareholder vote - to the fullest extent possible.
-This includes recommending that any future proposal impacting majority shareholder vote be approved by a shareholder vote - as a separate proposal.
-The company confirmed the 65% shareholder approval.
+[This includes requiring that any future proposal impacting majority shareholder vote be approved by a shareholder vote - as a separate proposal.]